Daideyun/SC-LPR/README.md

 # GRU-LPR

-Code for paper [GRU-LPR: Spatiotemporal Information Fusion based on LiDAR Place Recognition].
-The paper is under review in RAL2021.
+Code for paper [SC-LPR: Spatiotemporal Context based on LiDAR Place Recognition].
+The paper is under review in Neurocomputing 2021.

 Pipeline overview.